Christmas Eve: In contemporary American-Jewish culture

-With Christmas Day a work holiday throughout the United States, there is a space of unfilled free time during which much of American commerce and society is not functioning, and which can give rise to a sense of loneliness or alienation for American Jews.
+With Christmas Day being a work holiday and Christmas Eve often being a partial work holiday throughout the United States, there is a space of unfilled free time during which much of American commerce and society is not functioning, and which can give rise to a sense of loneliness or alienation for American Jews.

 Jews also typically do not engage in the family gathering and religious worship activities that are central to Christmas Eve for Christians.

 Typical contemporary activities have usually been limited to "Chinese and a movie"—consuming a meal at a Chinese restaurant, which tend to be open for business on the Christmas holiday, and watching a movie at the theater or at home, stereotypically a rerun of the 1946 film It's a Wonderful Life.

 Since the 1980s a variety of social events for young Jews have sprung up, and become popular, on Christmas Eve.
 These include the Matzo Ball, The Ball, and a number of local events organized by Jewish communities and local Jewish Federations in North America.